ssec/polar2grid/doc/source/complex_composites.rst

 Rayleigh Scattering Correction - Pyspectral
 -------------------------------------------

-Due to atmospheric molecules, some visible channels are scattered obscuring the measurement of the surface which we typically want in RGB images.
+Due to the size of molecules that make up our atmosphere, some visible channel light is preferentially scattered more than others, especially at larger viewing angles.
 One method to correct for this is implemented in the Pyspectral Python library.
 A detailed description of the algorithm used by Pyspectral and other features of the library can be found in the official Pyspectral documentation: